 Muhammad Osama Asghar is currently pursuing a Masters's degree in Geographical Information Systems and Remote Sensing from NUST, Islamabad.
 He holds a Bachelor's degree in Geophysics from Bahria University, Islamabad.

-Every time the tensions break out between the Israelis and Palestinians, the world looks at the United States for taking appropriate measures to de-escalate the situation.
+Every time tensions break out between the Israelis and Palestinians, the world looks at the United States for taking appropriate measures to de-escalate the situation.
 Yet, every single time the world is disappointed when it receives a vague response.
 Whenever that happens, people tend to ponder upon why the US foreign policy towards Israel is based upon unconditional support.

 In the face of Israel’s actions against a minority of people – who do not have weapons to arm themselves, homes to live in, food to eat, or water to drink, and are living like prisoners in their homeland – the US has displayed its relentless support.

 Why is it that Israel continues to expand its territory and the Palestinians are pushed into refugee camps?
-Why does Israel bomb Gaza every time the tensions rise in the West Bank?
+Why does Israel bomb Gaza every time tensions rise in the West Bank?
 Why does the world, specifically the US, stay silent on this Israeli aggression?
 These questions will be answered by the end of this article.

-To help support the statements in this piece of writing, American researchers, Stephen Walt and John J. Mearsheimer will be referred.
+To help support the statements in this piece of writing, American researchers, Stephen Walt and John J. Mearsheimer will be referred to.
 Their book “The Israel Lobby and U.S. Foreign Policy,” published in 2007, shed some light on particular interest groups operating in the shadows of the US government, lobbying on behalf of Israel, and silencing the US government as Israel uses lethal force against defenseless Palestinians.

 The Israel Lobby